 According to a contemporary quote from the Daily Mail, “oil is the new source of power that will govern the future industrial development of the world”.

-Mexican Eagle produced nearly 19 million barrels of oil in 1919.
+Mexican Eagle was the second largest producer of oil in Mexico, with an output of nearly 19 million barrels in 1919.

 With a market capitalization of £79 million, the Pearson group of companies ranked as by far the largest business in Britain by 1919, with a valuation more than 25 percent higher than its nearest rival, Burmah Oil.*

-Shell invested heavily to increase production in Mexico.
+Royal Dutch Shell invested heavily to increase production in Mexico.
 Mexican Eagle produced over 32 million barrels in 1920, accounting for more than 20 percent of Mexican production.
 An estimated 50 million barrels were shipped in 1921.
-The company had a daily capacity of well over 100,000 barrels.
+The company had a daily capacity of over 100,000 barrels.

-Weetman Pearson exited the contracting business in 1926 following a mild heart attack.
+Following a mild heart attack, Weetman Pearson exited the contracting business in 1926.
 S Pearson & Son would instead concentrate on its assets in electricals, oil, land and finance.

-Pearson died in 1927 with an estate valued at £4 million.
+Pearson died with an estate valued at £4 million in 1927.
 According to his obituary in the Manchester Guardian, he “never lost his accent and pleasant Yorkshire ways”.

 The Mexican oil industry was nationalised by the government in 1938.